FlowFuse/website/src/blog/2024/04/building-an-admin-panel-in-node-red-with-dashboard-2.md

 1. With your flow updated to include the above, click the "Deploy" button in the top-right of the Node-RED Editor.
 2. Navigate to `https://<your-instance-name>.flowfuse.cloud/dashboard`.
-3. When you visit the page for the first time, you'll need to log in with your FlowFuse username and password
+3. When you visit the page for the first time, you'll need to log in with your FlowFuse username and password or through Single-Sign on.

 Now, if your username is added to the list of admin usernames stored in the global context, you will be able to see the admin-only page.